Dark Radiation from Inflationary Fluctuations: Adding Decays to Neutrinos

 In Fig. \ref{direct} we show $\dneff$ predictions for the inflationary vector population where we compute $\delta \rho_\nu$ numerically using \Eq{delnu}.
 The blue horizontal bands represent the currently viable $10^{-2} \le \dneff < 0.5$ range that is within the reach of CMB-S4 predictions \cite{Abazajian:2016yjj}.
 Note that current BBN bound $\dneff < 0.5$ \cite{Blinov:2019gcj} is less stringent than the CMB and large scale structure bound $\dneff < 0.28$ \cite{Aghanim:2018eyx}, but the BBN limit is less model dependent because it is not as sensitive to the choice of cosmological model.
+However, despite the nominal choice of $\dneff < 0.5$ as our conservative exclusion benchmark, this scenario is not directly constrained by the BBN measurement of $\dneff$ since the additional neutrinos from $V$ decays do not appear until after BBN.

 The area in between the dashed diagonal bands represent parameter space for which $V\to \bar \nu \nu$ decays occur between neutrino and CMB decoupling; decays outside this band do not contribute to $\dneff.$ The vertical lines at $m = 2 m_e, 2m_\mu$ represent regions where the $\dneff$ prediction here does not apply if $V$ couples to electrons or muons; in such models, $V$ decays to charged particles after neutrino decoupling will heat photons and thereby reduce $\dneff$ relative to \Eq{dneff-rad}.